cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-19-BruteRatel2.md

 <a id="update_sleep_conf"></a>
 # update_sleep_conf

-I didn't look to much into it, but it's definitly related to ZWWaitForSingleObjectEx and will update the in-memory configuration of the malware
+I didn't look to much into it, but it's definitly related to ZwWaitForSingleObjectEx and will update the in-memory configuration of the malware
 Maybe something related to the beaconing frequency ?

 ```php